-This post is to help you boot into the android head unit into the Android Recovery partition when you have a working android operating system and you are rooted.
-It is important to note that this procedure to boot into recovery mode relies on a working android and a rooted system.
-Luckily most android headunits are rooted, so this is well worth a try to get into recovery mode.
+This post is to help you boot your Android head unit into the Android Recovery partition when you have a working Android operating system and your Android is rooted.
+It is important to note that this procedure relies on a working Android and a rooted system.
+Luckily, most Android headunits are rooted, so it is well worth a try to get into recovery mode.

-Android Boots, needs recovery.
+Android Boots needs recovery.

-Android Recovery options
+android Recovery options

-Enter Recovery (working android)
+Enter recovery (working Android)

-Install the app, open the app and choose ‘Recovery’.
+Install the app, open the app, and choose ‘Recovery.’

 su -c reboot recovery